GSA-TTS/identity-site/content/_partners/state-and-local._en.md

 partnership_steps_header4: >-
   Launch integration
 partnership_steps_body4: >-
   Once testing is complete and the IGCA agreement has been executed, Login.gov aims to launch your integration within two weeks.
+We recommend a grace period between deployment and implementation on your site.
 igca_tips: >-
   Tips for completing the IGCA agreement process: